Carol Rifka Brunt

 Carol Rifka Brunt (born 1970) is an American novelist and short fiction writer.
-She is the author of Tell The Wolves I'm Home, which was on the New York Times Best Seller list.
+She is the author of Tell The Wolves I'm Home, on the New York Times Best Seller list.
 She is currently working on her second book.
 She is a 2013 recipient of the Alex Awards.

 Early life

 Brunt was born in Queens, New York City, New York in 1970.
 She grew up in the suburbs of New York City in Pleasantville, New York, near the setting of her book Tell the Wolves I'm Home.

 Career

 Brunt began her professional writing career in Amherst, Massachusetts.
 In addition to writing, she worked with elderly people and men who suffered brain damage.

-Brunt wrote short stories that were published in several literary journals, including North American Review and The Sun.
+Brunt wrote short stories published in several literary journals, including North American Review and The Sun.
 In 2006 she received the New Writing Ventures award from the New Writing Partnership and Arts Council England.
 Then in 2007 Brunt received an additional award from the Arts Council to write her first novel Tell The Wolves I'm Home.
 Brunt has also been published in The Wall Street Journal.